Meet The Chief Science Advisor's Youth Council (2021)

-In the summer of 2019, the Office of the Chief Science Advisor launched a recruitment drive for its first-ever Youth Council, whose role would be to advise the Chief Science Advisor on youth perspectives and to identify issues and challenges facing young researchers in Canadian science.
-Positions on the youth council were available to Canadians aged 18-30 interested in the STEM disciplines and their societal dimensions.
+In summer 2019, the Office of the Chief Science Advisor launched a recruitment drive for its first-ever Youth Council, whose role would be to advise the Chief Science Advisor on youth perspectives and to identify issues and challenges facing young researchers in Canadian science.

 As a part of the 2021 Canadian Society for Molecular Biosciences' (CSMB) Annual Conference, I spoke to CSMB trainee leaders Krysta Coyle and Matt Berg about my genomics research, science policy and communication experiences.

 In this video, I describe the work of Drs Quarraisha & Salim Abdool Karim, 20202 Canada Gairdner Awardees.

 Panelist, Careers and Opportunities In Science Communication (February 2021)